metalogica/dharma-taylor-dev/README.md

 ```
 printenv
 ```
+Place the secret key in the /config/secrets.yml file.

 ## iii.
-Place the secret key in the /config/secrets.yml file.
+Run Database Migrations
 Ensure that the database is working correctly: open up the rails production console and check to see if all migrations have run successfully.
 If not, run the migrations manually as such:

 ```